aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Ask your mom instead of a cookie.
+> 🥠 You will live long enough to open many fortune cookies.

-Last update: Sun Dec  5 21:31:26 2021
+Last update: Sun Dec  5 21:35:29 2021

 ### Let's play! 🎮